Why Your Take-Home Pay Is Not Your Base Pay

 Gross Pay Is What You Earn, Net Pay Is What You Keep

 Let’s say for the sake of round numbers that you landed a job that pays $52,000 a year.
-That’s $1,000 a week — hardly too shabby for your first real job, congrats.
+That’s $1,000 a week — not too shabby for your first real job.
 Presuming bi-monthly pay periods, that’s $2,000 per paycheck.
 But before you go spending all that cash in your mind just yet, be prepared, that is not the amount of money you’ll actually be taking home every 14 days.

 That’s your gross pay, which is sometimes called base pay, although base pay usually refers to salary before tips or bonuses.
 No matter the name, it’s the nice, big number you see printed on your check before several withholdings shrink it down.
 What’s left after that is called your net pay.
 That’s what you actually take home, which is why net pay is commonly called take-home pay.